L.A.B. V

 L.A.B.
-V is the fifth studio album by New Zealand band L.A.B., released in December 2021.
+V is the fifth studio album by New Zealand band L.A.B., released on 17 December 2021 by Loop Recordings.
 Featuring the singles "Mr Reggae" and "Under the Sun", the album was a commercial and critical success, reaching number one on the New Zealand Albums Chart, and winning the Aotearoa Music Award for Album of the Year.

 Production

-The album was written and recorded over a period of six months in mid-2021, at Dr Lee Prebble's Surgery Studios in Wellington.
+The album was written and recorded over a period of six months in mid-2021, at Dr. Lee Prebble's Surgery Studios in Wellington.

 Release and promotion

 The album's first single "Mr Reggae", a cover of the 1977 song by Hawaiian musician Billy Kaui, was released on 26 November 2021.
 This was followed by "Under the Sun", which was released as the album's second single on the day the album was released, on 17 December.
 The album's third single was "Real Ones", a hip-hop song performed with New Zealand musician Kings, which was released a week before the album's vinyl release on 1 April 2022.

 The band performed at Rhythm & Alps on 30 December, followed by three large-scale concerts in January, held in New Plymouth, Christchurch and Western Springs in Auckland.
 The group's concert at Western Springs made them the second New Zealand band in history to headline the venue, after Six60.
 In March and April 2022, the band toured Australia, performing seven dates, including an appearance at the Byron Bay Bluesfest on 15 April.